aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to SXC via C++ or Online App" h2="PPTM  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create them.
+However, the PDF format is not suitable for editing or manipulating the content of the document.
+Therefore, it is often necessary to convert PDF documents to other formats such as Microsoft Office Open XML Spreadsheet (SXC).

+<h2>How Aspose.Total Helps for PPTM to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert documents within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTM to SXC.

+Using Aspose.Slides for C++, you can export PPTM to HTML.
+This API provides a wide range of features for manipulating presentations, such as creating, editing, and converting presentations.
+It also supports a variety of output formats, including HTML.

+Once the PPTM file is converted to HTML, Aspose.Cells for C++ can be used to convert the HTML to SXC.
+This API provides a comprehensive set of features for manipulating spreadsheets, such as creating, editing, and converting spreadsheets.
+It also supports a variety of output formats, including SXC.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+In summary, Aspose.Total for C++ enables developers to convert PPTM to SXC within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}